 The College is continuously looking for new partnerships to further support these nursing programs and enable us to enroll an even greater number of students while providing them with much-needed tuition support such as forgivable loan opportunities and scholarships.

-For more information on these projects or if you have any other questions, please contact the Corporate, Foundation, and Government Relations office.
+For more information on these projects or if you have any other questions, please contact the Institutional Giving office.

 Responsibilities: Raise financial support from corporations and foundations to fund student scholarships, academic programs, and community outreach initiatives.
-Prepare and compose grant proposals, letters of inquiry, and reports for corporate and foundation donors.
+Prepare and write time-sensitive grant proposals, applications, letters of inquiry, and reports for submission to donors.
 Research and identify viable funding prospects.
-Conduct social media outreach and marketing to foundations.
-Assist with stewardship and special events.
-Provide organizational and administrative support to the directors of corporate, foundation, and government Relations and the vice president of institutional advancement.
-Solicit individual giving support for the Friends of the Doheny Mansion.
-Assess funding needs for the Doheny Mansion and the José Drudis-Biada Art Gallery.
+Provide comprehensive organizational and administrative support to the Grants Office to ensure that fundraising activities and stewardship responsibilities are carried out at an appropriately high and consistent level.